eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 4. Prototyping (interactivity)
 5. Interactive Components

+#### Figma Community

+Throughout your prototype, you must use at least 2 different assets, widgets, icons, or anything you can think of from Figma Community: <https://www.figma.com/community>

+For example, if you are doing Option 1, you can use a map made by other Figma users or use one of the Figma plugins to build your own map on Frames 2 and 3.

+Remember: You don't have to recreate things that have already been done before (unless you want to make them better); learning how to use existing designs is also an important part of Figma.

 #### Micro-Interaction

 There should be an instance of micro-interaction present in the prototype.
 Read [this article](https://www.nngroup.com/articles/microinteractions/) for some examples.
 Be creative!

-Remark: This micro-interaction should be different from the "add to favorites" in Frame 6.
+Remark (Option 1 only): This micro-interaction should be different from the "add to favorites" in Frame 6.

 #### Style

 All frames should have appropriate & good style.
 Does not have to be complex; you just need to show that you have put in the effort in designing these frames.

-#### Frames
+#### Frames (Option 1)

 The prototype should have the following 6 top-level frames.